hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 When Hull publishes a [User Update](https://www.hull.io/docs/data_lifecycle/notify/#format-of-a-user-update-notification) for a User whitelisted to sync to HubSpot:

 1. Check if there is an `email`.
 Skip if not.
-2. Check if there is a matching `anonymous_id` (corresponds to a HubSpot Contact `VID`) or `email` in HubSpot
+2. If `email` exists, sync User Update to HubSpot.
+3. HubSpot will then check if an existing Contact exists with the same `email` or `VID`
-3. If so, update existing HubSpot Contact
+4. If so, HubSpot will update the existing Contact
-4. Else, create new HubSpot Contact
+5. Else, HubSpot will create a new Contact

 ### Creating & Updating HubSpot Companies

-Hull Accounts must be in a whitelisted Account Segment, or be associated with a whitelisted User to be synced to HubSpot.
+Hull Accounts must be in a whitelisted Account Segment to be synced to HubSpot.
 By default, no Accounts are synced.

 When Hull publishes an [Account Update](https://www.hull.io/docs/data_lifecycle/notify/#format-of-an-account-update-notification) for an Account whitelisted to sync to HubSpot

 1. Check if there is an `domain`.
 Skip if not.
-2. Check if there is a matching `domain` in HubSpot.
+2. If `domain` exists, sync Account Update to HubSpot
+2. HubSpot will then check if an existing Company exists with the same `domain`
-3. If so, update existing HubSpot Company
+3. If so, HubSpot will update the existing Company
-4. Else, create new HubSpot Company
+4. Else, HubSpot will create a new Company

 ### Linking Hull Users & Accounts in HubSpot